Quality management (Chapter 1)

 Change control applies to all GMP-related activities

-Change control applies to all GMP-related activities undertaken by a manufacturer, not just to validation activities (clause 1.4 xii, xiii).
+The expectation that change control does not just apply to validation activities, but to all GMP-related activities undertaken by a manufacturer has been clarified (clause 1.4 xii, xiii).

 Release for supply

 For more information on release for supply, refer to:

 Senior management responsibilities for GMP and quality management